 Working in different fields gives you the tools you need to satisfy customers, build a brand, and create a lasting business.
-Here’s my advice for budding entrepreneurs who can leverage their experience for the best possible outcomes:

 Find the Best “First Jobs”

 It’s important to consider what jobs will prepare you for starting your own business.
 This doesn’t always mean the highest pressure or paying jobs, but instead roles that allow you to acquire specific knowledge or skills quickly.
-This could include working at a startup where you’d where several hats and learn about the dedication it takes to succeed.
+This could include working at a startup where you’d wear several hats and learn about the dedication it takes to succeed.
 Working in marketing or sales to learn how to present a product and interpersonal communication.
-Working a customer service job can serve you well as they force quick thinking, problem solving, and a customer-centric approach.
+Working a customer service job can serve you well as they force quick thinking, problem-solving, and a customer-centric approach.
 A managerial position is also helpful to learn delegation, dispute resolution, and how to handle high-value or dissatisfied customers.

 There is no “Perfect Moment”

 I founded my first company after my time in finance.
 It was a pizza and ice cream restaurant in Key West, Florida.
-The key lesson from this experience I can impart to others is to not wait until the “perfect moment” to start a business.
+The key lesson from this experience I can impart to others is not to wait until the “perfect moment” to start a business.
 Perform due diligence and plan, but you must take risks and have faith in your ideas and your business skills.

 I also recommend people start multiple businesses, because they learn the formula for entrepreneurial success, which is quality customer service, an in-demand product, and attractive pricing.
-After my restaurant I opened a property maintenance company, a different vertical, but the same fundamentals always apply.
+After my restaurant, I opened a property maintenance company, a different vertical, but the same fundamentals always apply.
 Creating multiple businesses meant I gained invaluable knowledge before forming my latest and most ambitious venture.

 Direct Experience Helps

-Before I founded Epic Health and Fitness franchise, I received an offer to work at a corporate “big box” gym.
+Before I founded the Epic Health and Fitness franchise, I received an offer to work at a corporate “big box” gym.
 I started as a personal trainer and became a manager at the gym.
 I liked helping people achieve their goals, and this inspired me to create my own gym so I could help others and run the business my way.
 This opportunity helped me immensely when I founded Epic Health and Fitness.

 When I created Epic Health and Fitness, it was the culmination of months of planning and years of professional preparation through working different jobs.
 I conducted location research, planned the finances, and created a comfortable and transparent membership model.
 The key point for other entrepreneurs is to always be thinking while you’re working your “day job.”

 I don’t mean you won’t work hard for your employer, simply that you’re always learning and developing plans.
 Keep a journal and take notes about the things you’ve learned about business and yourself.
-Reflect about your strengths and weaknesses and consider how those fit into your entrepreneurial venture.
+Reflect on your strengths and weaknesses and consider how those fit into your entrepreneurial venture.